Power Point Show MP3 audio

 1) Jesus was working miracles (signs)

-2) Miracles only occur with the power & presence of God
+2) Miracles only occur with the power and presence of God

 3) Therefore, Nicodemus necessarily inferred that God had sent Jesus and was with Jesus.